 Related: The Very First Thing Parents Must Do Before Correcting Behavior

 Wouldn’t that make YOU feel like your parents understood you and cared about your circumstances more than the former statement?
-I know it would for me.
+I know it would be for me.

 Do not ignore or punish emotions because emotions are important signals.